JacobKfromIRC/Site-Fixes-for-GitHub/README.md

 There is also a known issue that I am not planning to fix:

 * If you try to register with [HTTPS Everywhere](https://www.eff.org/https-everywhere)'s "Encrypt All Sites Eligible (EASE) Mode", then you will get an error, "The connection to a verification server was interrupted.
-Please refresh this page to try again."", when trying to register.
+Please refresh this page to try again.", when trying to register.
 Abrowser/Firefox's native "HTTPS-Only Mode" does not cause this problem.

 ### Instructions